flexu/Documentation/FAQ.md

 ## HOW CAN I USE FLEXU? ##

-FLEXU is designed to act as a trusted, stable and non-volatile token that can be used by any instiution or any community that is seeking a currency which can be used for practical purporses.
+**FLEXU** is designed to act as a trusted, stable and non-volatile token that can be used by any instiution or any community that is seeking a currency which can be used for practical purporses.
 There will be a number of features that will address design gaps on the Ethereum network.
 This includes usage as:

-1. _Purchase of goods and services_ - the most practical usage of FLEXU, where we will partner with payment providers;
+1. _Purchase of goods and services_ - the most practical usage of **FLEXU**, where we will partner with payment providers;
-2. _Exchange_ - exchange FLEXU for either ETH or fiat currencies;
+2. _Exchange_ - exchange **FLEXU** for either ETH or fiat currencies;
-3. _Bulk Payments_ - a service to provide bulk payments of FLEXU tokens to multiple account holders;
+3. _Bulk Payments_ - a service to provide bulk payments of **FLEXU** tokens to multiple account holders;
-4. _Transfers_ - a service to allow FLEXU holders to transfer tokens between FLEXU holders;
+4. _Transfers_ - a service to allow **FLEXU** holders to transfer tokens between **FLEXU** holders;
 5. _Recurring Payments_ - a service to allow for users to setup recurring payments and other account holders.
 Recurring payments is a unique feature envisaged to allow for usages such as bill payments or standing orders.
-The owner would authorize the receiver of FLEXU to take an agreed amount on a periodic time basis e.g. monthly rent;
+The owner would authorize the receiver of **FLEXU** to take an agreed amount on a periodic time basis e.g. monthly rent;
 6. _Increasing store of asset value_ as the asset increases in monetary value this adds further security and trust.

 ## WHO OWNS AND GOVERNS FLEXU? ##

-**FLEXU** will be governed by the platform smart contracts and community users. **FLEXU** team will be on the governing committee continually developing and maintaining the FLEXU platform and products.
+**FLEXU** will be governed by the platform smart contracts and community users. **FLEXU** team will be on the governing committee continually developing and maintaining the **FLEXU** platform and products.
 This will ensure stability and avoid drama in terms of technical development strategy.

 ## WHO HAS AUDITED THE SMART CONTRACT? ##